Kasjan4/Skii/README.md

 ![Ski Resorts](./screenshots/account.png)

-- Here is axios fetching our current user, to retrieve their information
+- Here is axios fetching our current user, to retrieve their information.

 ```js
   useEffect(() => {